chromium/chromium/docs/network_traffic_annotations.md

       for questions, issues, or bugs related to this network request.
       This field is meant for internal use and should not be used in any external reports.
+   * `last_reviewed`: Date when this annotation was last reviewed in YYYY-MM-DD format.
 * `policy`: These set of fields specify the controls that a user may have on disabling or limiting the network request and its trace.
    * `cookies_allowed`: Specifies if this request stores and uses cookies or